General surgery in Istanbul - coordinator support

 Do not see the answer you need?
 Message me directly — we will review the documents and clarify the next step.

-Send me the diagnosis, discharge summaries, ultrasound, CT, MRI, or test results if you already have them.
+Start with a short message — tell me what is going on.
+Then send me the diagnosis, discharge summaries, ultrasound, CT, MRI, or test results if you already have them.
 I will review the materials, ask clarifying questions, and explain which surgeon profile is needed for the first request.

 Yes.
 Based on documents, the surgeon can preliminarily understand which tests are needed and which operation type may be discussed.
 The final decision is made only after an in-person consultation and examination.